Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/ownable.md

 ## Step 1: Include dependencies

 Include `brush` as dependency in the cargo file or you can use [default `Cargo.toml`](/smart-contracts/overview#the-default-toml-of-your-project-with-openbrush) template.
-After you need to enable a default implementation of Ownable via features of the `brush`.
+After you need to enable default implementation of Ownable via `brush` features.

 ```toml
 brush = { tag = "v1.2.0", git = "https://github.com/Supercolony-net/openbrush-contracts", default-features = false, features = ["ownable"] }